-Even in the last year alone, women across the globe have achieved great things.
+In the last year alone, women across the globe have achieved great things.
 Leading the environmental movement, schoolgirl Greta Thunberg has succeeded in making a whole generation’s voice heard, leading to events like the UK declaring a climate emergency.
 The global fight for abortion rights saw abortion be decriminalised in Northern Ireland in December last year.
 Harvey Weinstein has been found guilty in his sexual assault trial a bit more than two years after #MeToo started trending on Twitter and women across the globe spoke up against sexual assault.
-What women have proven time and time again, is that there is power in collective female action.
+What women have proved time and time again, is that there is power in collective female action.

-As the current elected Women’s Rep at The University of Strathclyde, I have been involved in many of the outstanding events and campaigns surrounding female empowerment this year.
+As the current elected Women’s Rep at the University of Strathclyde, I have been involved in many of the outstanding events and campaigns surrounding female empowerment this year.
 However, my main goal this year has been to achieve a successful campaign for a sexual health clinic on campus.
 I truly believe that every woman should have access to sexual health facilities and advice without feeling inconvenienced or stigmatised.
 Having such a facility at Strathclyde would provide students and staff alike with this vital resource while also benefitting others’ health and wellbeing on campus.”

-She says: “I got my first full-time academic job in 2008.
+Cara Jardine, a teachers associate in the School of Social Work and Social Policy, describes how the casualisation and marketisation of the university sector has hit women harder than men.
+She describes her own struggles in securing a contract that brings some form of worker’s rights: “I got my first full-time academic job in 2008.
 I have only had a permanent contract for about a year.
-I have had more than twenty casual contracts before that.
+I have had more than 20 casual contracts before that.
 I have friends that are working several contracts across different universities.
 That is the big change I would like to see moving forward.”

 Furthermore, Jardine highlights the difficulties for women to progress into senior positions.
 She states that not having women in leadership roles is “uninspiring”, adding: “We need more women in leadership roles.
 When I had my first academic job, there were no female professors in my department.
 In my second academic job, there were no female professors in my department.
 What I would like to see, is us looking at the structural things that make it difficult for women to get to those senior posts.
 Recognising that if you make employment positions precarious, unstable, and low paid then that impacts more on women than on men.”